OctopusDeploy/docs/src/pages/docs/getting-started/glossary.md

 - **Octopus Server**: responsible for hosting the Octopus Web Portal, the Rest API, and orchestrating deployments.
     - **Self-Hosted**: When the Octopus Server application is installed on your infrastructure.
 You manage all the upgrades and other maintenance, along with when an upgrade occurs as well as to what version.
     - [**Octopus Cloud**](/docs/octopus-cloud): When the Octopus Server application is hosted by Octopus Deploy (the company).
-We manage all the upgrades and maintenace, and we determine when to upgrade and the version to upgrade to.
+We manage all the upgrades and maintenance, and we determine when to upgrade and the version to upgrade to.
 - [**Infrastructure**](/docs/infrastructure): made up of the servers, services, and accounts where the Octopus Server will deploy your software.
     - [**Tentacle**](/docs/security/octopus-tentacle-communication/): The service responsible for facilitating communication between the Octopus Server and your [Linux](/docs/infrastructure/deployment-targets/linux/) or [Windows-based](/docs/infrastructure/deployment-targets/tentacle/windows) servers.
     - [**Listening Tentacle**](/docs/infrastructure/deployment-targets/tentacle/tentacle-communication/#listening-tentacles-recommended): The Tentacle communication mode in which all traffic is inbound from the Octopus Server to the Tentacle.
 The Tentacle is the TCP server, and Octopus Server is the TCP client.